 Our popular CBD caramels are tested, too.
 Our caramels are hand-made, cooked, cooled and wrapped in small batches.
 The batch tests ensure each caramel is within a proper tolerance of 20mg of CBD per piece.
 Below is an example of a CBD Caramel test.

-Lastly, our CBD topicals are also third-party tested.
-This test ensures that each container of our CBD lotion and creams, made in small batches by Kentucky herbalist artisans, does indeed contain the correct amount of CBD.
+Lastly, our CBD lotions, creams, and other topicals are also third-party tested.
+This test ensures that each product, made in small batches by Kentucky herbalist artisans, does indeed contain the listed amount of CBD.
 Below is an example of a CBD topical test result.

 Search the lot number found on your bottle or package below to see the relevant lab results.